In brief

 The Change the Record Coalition also calls on the Federal Government to adopt and report on this 8-point National Plan of Action to end the abuse and over-representation of Aboriginal and Torres Strait Islander children in prison.

-Each Australian state and territory is responsible for its own law and justice policies, but it is our national government that is ultimately responsible for ensuring Australia protects the rights of Indigenous children.
+Each Australian state and territory is responsible for its own law and justice policies, but it is our Federal government that is ultimately responsible for ensuring Australia protects the rights of First Nations children.
 Together, we can hold them to account.

 Read MoreWho's responsible?

-Amnesty is highlighting state and territory laws and policies that violate the rights of children, like mandatory sentencing in Western Australia.
-We have already successfully fought for changes to the law in Queensland which restores the detention of children to a last resort and ensure children are not held in adult prisons.
+Amnesty is highlighting state and territory laws and policies that violate the rights of children, like mandatory sentencing in Western Australia and the Northern Territory.
+We have already successfully fought for changes to the law in Queensland which restores the detention of children to a last resort and ensures children are not held in adult prisons.
+We continue to fight for the rights of Western Australian children who have been transferred from Banksia Hill Youth Detention Centre to Casuarina Prison – an adult maximum security facility.

-This is despite consistent recommendations, including from the Royal Commission into Aboriginal Deaths in Custody, the Committee on the Rights of the Child and on the Elimination of Racial Discrimination that the federal government take responsibility in addressing the justice gap.
+Despite consistent recommendations, including from the Royal Commission into Aboriginal Deaths in Custody, the Committee on the Rights of the Child and on the Elimination of Racial Discrimination, the Federal government are still refusing to properly address the justice gap.

 CloseWhat we’re asking

-We’re calling for our government to support more Indigenous-led solutions for kids and change laws for a fairer youth justice system.
+We’re calling for our government to support more First Nations-led solutions for kids and to change laws for a fairer youth justice system.
 Over the next five years we’ll be working hard to make this an issue politicians can’t ignore.

-- Governments should adequately fund the hard-working Indigenous people and organisations already working to support children and families and prevent contact with the justice system.
+- Federal, state and territory governments should adequately fund the hard-working First Nations people and organisations already working to support children and families and prevent contact with the justice system

 A fairer youth justice system